 Length: 138 minutes / 2.3 hours

-As mentioned in the intro for this post, 8½ refers to the number of films Federico Fellini had made.
-Of course, this breaks down to six movies, two shorts and one collaboration, the six of which are the only “whole” movies counted, which would make this film his 8½.
-This film is widely praised by film lovers and it even won a Best Foreign Language Film Oscar in 1964.
-When considered in the epitome of the top 10 films (Sight & Sound‘s Director’s poll), it has placed at #2 for two decades (right behind Citizen Kane).
-And yet, since the film’s title is a reference to the film itself, it is very meta, examining in upon itself in endless loops.
+As mentioned in the intro for this post, 8½ (1963) refers to the number of films Federico Fellini had made.
+Of course, this breaks down to six movies, two shorts and one collaboration, the six of which are the only “whole” movies counted, thus making this film his 8½.
+This movie is widely praised by cinephiles, and it even won a Best Foreign Language Film Oscar in 1964.
+When considered in the absolute best of the top 10 films (Sight & Sound‘s Director’s poll), it has placed at #2 for two decades (right behind Citizen Kane (1941)).
+And yet, since the film’s title is a reference to the film itself, it is very meta, examining itself in endless loops.
 A film strictly about the creative process of creating a film is itself inherently creative.
-Still, considering that this, his 8½th film is by far Fellini’s best, some encouragement can be gleaned for a lot of up-and-coming directors in the knowledge that their first work doesn’t necessarily have to be their best.
+Still, considering that this, his 8½th film, is by far Fellini’s best, some encouragement can be gleaned for a lot of up-and-coming directors in the knowledge that their first work doesn’t necessarily have to be their best.

-When you make a great film like Guido Anselmi (Marcello Mastroianni) has, you figure it’s a great time for a break.
+When you make a great film like Guido Anselmi (Marcello Mastroianni) has, you figure it’s the perfect time for a break.
 However, those who helped you make the hit are soon banging on your door, wanting you to create again just so they can get a paycheck.
 Of course, through that kind of forced pressure, idea creation can be limited.
 When your mind is a blank, where would you even begin?
 As with many great stories, their origins lie in the truth of the past.
 Guido thinks back over everything that has brought him to this point in an attempt to come up with an idea for a new film.
-Unfortunately, this leads to his rememberance of all the women that he has loved and lost.
-Fortunately, these memories lead to Guido’s next idea and filming soon begins on his next masterpice.
+Unfortunately, this leads to his remembrance of all the women he has loved and lost.
+Fortunately, these memories lead to Guido’s next idea, and filming soon begins on his next masterpiece.

 2 sum it up: 2 films, 2 filmmaker stories